developeralamin/laravel-contact-package/README.md

+Contact Us From Package
-#This will send email to admin and database
+#This will send email to admin and save to contact query on database